Lambda Prolog Parser Generator Page

 of lambda Prolog itself, this parser can also parse most of lambda Prolog

 syntax.
-This parser is currently used by Jeremie Wajs at the Pennsylvania
+This parser was used at the Pennsylvania

-State University to develope an interactive theorem prover.
+State University to develop an interactive theorem prover.

 - Grammar for core SML (sml without